All departures are on sale through June 26!

 From Castel del Monte to Rocca Calascio

-The second stage of our group trek in Abruzzo will take us to visit the two splendid villages of Castel del Monte and Calascio, a beautiful village perched on the south-eastern ridge of the mountain, where the famous Rocca Calascio stands.
+The second stage of our group trek in Abruzzo will take us to visit the two beautiful villages of Castel del Monte and Calascio, a splendid village perched on the south-eastern ridge of the mountain, where the famous Rocca Calascio stands.
 We will walk easily through cultivated fields and farms until we reach the ruins of the ancient settlement of Colle della Battaglia.
 The reward for today's efforts will be a guided tour of Rocca Calascio, declared by National Geographic to be one of the 15 most beautiful castles in the world.
 Today's stage was short, allowing us to have some free time to visit the historic center of Calascio.

 Third day